kyma-project/community/concepts/eventing/backend-crd.md

 - `conditions` contains the readiness of all the components which the backend depends on.
 - `eventingReady` is evaluated by `ANDing` all the `status.conditions`.

-Example of a backend CR with no validation errors:
+You can find a backend CR with no validation errors in the following example:

 ```yaml
 status: